 In 2018, Stoicon came back to London.
 It took place on Saturday 29th September in Senate House, University of London, hosted by the Institute of Philosophy and the Institute of Classical Studies, and sponsored by Royal Holloway and the British Society for the History of Philosophy.
 Further details here.
 In the run up I wrote a piece for The Conversation, which was picked up by The Independent, Metro, World Economic Form, and Newsweek.
 There was also a short piece in The Times and a piece in The Daily Mail.
 Stoic Week ran for the seventh time, once again bigger than before, with just over 8,000 people enrolled.

 2019 marked the 8th iteration of Stoic Week.
-Stoicon 2019 was held in Athens, the birthplace of Stoicism.
+Stoicon 2019 was held in Athens, the birthplace of Stoicism (details here).
 I was one of the main speakers.
 This attracted media attention both in Greece and the UK, including a major feature in The Times.
 I also organized a Stoicon-x event in London, on 12th October (details here).